← Back to QuantegyAI

 Memory: Context & Recall

-An agent only knows what is in front of it.
-Activity: fill a small context window and watch the oldest facts fall out, then give the agent a long-term store it can save to and recall from.
-AI anchor: the difference between the context window and a vector database / memory.
+An agent can access only the information in its context.
+Activity: fill a small context window and observe the oldest information being evicted, then provide the agent with a long-term store it can write to and retrieve from.
+AI anchor: the distinction between the context window and a vector database / memory store.

 Module 5